 The 1st step is to attend the Homeschool INTRO.
-It’s a free orientation about homeschooling and TMA Homeschool.
+It’s an orientation about homeschooling and TMA Homeschool.
 It is a prerequisite for enrollment.
+(Homeschool orientation fee per family is P500.00).
 While parents are attending the orientation, Diagnostic Testing can be scheduled for incoming Elementary and High School Students.
 (Diagnostic fee per child is P1,000.00).

 How much should I expect to spend if I homeschool with TMA?

 P500.00 per family (inclusive of certificate and materials)

 P1,000 per child/grade school+